 The price is also a big factor, and you get all the recommended hardware to run all VR headsets available.
 The display is way better than other products on the list and provides a rich visual experience.
 VR enthusiasts don’t need to worry about battery backup because they mostly keep the model plugged in while gaming to take advantage of better performance.

-Eluktronics provides 512GB SSD out of the box, and you can always hook up your external HDD for more storage.
+Acer Nitro provides 256GB SSD out of the box, and you can always hook up your external HDD for more storage.
 It also comes with required USB 3.0 ports and display outputs to accommodate the headset connectors.

-With the Eluktronics, you can avoid any heating problems like Acer Predator Helios 300 which eliminates problems like thermal throttling or dropped frames.
-Eluktronics is a new brand but produces reliable products.
+With the Acer Nitro 5, you can avoid any heating problems like Acer Predator Helios 300 which eliminates problems like thermal throttling or dropped frames.
+Acer Nitro is a new brand but produces reliable products.

 If you found this article useful, share it with your friends.